-Min. covered accommodation Other Directors' seats Segregation Hard standing GRADE 5 For 200, of which 100 are seats in no more than two stands.
-With no stand fewer than 50 seats.
+Min. covered accommodation Other Directors' seats Segregation Hard standing GRADE 5 For 200, of which 100 are seats.
+With no stand attributable to the capacity calculation if less than 50 seats.
 Additional seating may be provided in other areas of the ground.
 However, these seats are not to be classed as being "in lieu" of the number shown to the left.
 Where a club shares its ground with a cricket club which limits the amount of permanent hard standing which can be installed, a maximum of one side or end of temporary flooring made of a polypropylene material or such like may be acceptable.
 Precise details of the specification must be supplied to the league and The FA before its installation.
 Spectators must not be permitted to access any end/side without hard standing.
 NB: Where the facility is shared with cricket, hard standing on a minimum of two-and-a-half sides may be acceptable.
 Home - min. of 8 seats Away - min. of 8 seats These seats must be clearly marked "Home" and "Away Directors" and should enjoy a prime position in the main stand.
-No segregation requirement Hard standing to a minimum width of 0.9 metre, measured from the spectator side of the pitch perimeter barrier, must be provided on three sides of the ground.
+No segregation Hard standing to a minimum width of 0.9 metre, measured from the spectator side of the pitch perimeter barrier, must be provided on three sides of the ground.
 Existing athletics stadia may be exempt from this requirement and each case will be considered by the Stadium Accreditation Sub-Committee on its own merits.
 The surface must be tarmac, concrete, concrete paving or other approved materials which create a bound material.
 GRADE 6 For 100, of which 50 are seats in no more than one stand.
-Where a club shares its ground with a cricket club which limits the amount of permanent hard standing which can be installed, a maximum of one side or end of temporary flooring made of a polypropylene material or such like may be acceptable.
-Precise details of the specification must be supplied to the league and The FA before its installation.
-Separate seating for Directors/Committee and guests is not compulsory for this grade.
-Hard standing to a minimum width of 0.9 metre, measured from the spectator side of the pitch perimeter barrier, must be provided on a minimum of two adjacent end/sides of the ground with direct access from the entrance.
+Where a club shares its ground with a cricket club which limits the amount of permanent hard standing which can be installed, a maximum of one side or end of temporary flooring made of a polypropylene material or such like may be accept- Separate seating for Directors/Committee and guests is not compulsory for this grade.
+Hard standing to a minimum width of 0.9 metre, measured from the spectator side of the pitch perimeter barrier, must be provided on a minimum of two adjacent end/sides of the ground with direct GRADE 7 The minimum covered accommo- dation must be 50 (seated or standing) L access from the entrance.
 The surface must be tarmac, concrete, concrete paving or other approved materials which create a bound material.
-GRADE 7 The minimum covered accommo- dation must be 50 (seated or standing) Spectators must not be permitted to access any end/side without hard standing.
-Existing athletics stadia may be exempt from this requirement and each case will be considered by the Stadium Accreditation Sub-Committee on its own merits.